 It works as a new recycling trend, and at the same time, it seeks to introduce recycling into our habits as a common act.
 Remember those extravagant dresses from Lady Gaga?
 They were quite striking.
 Well, she is governed by this premise.
 This technique opens up a new type of more conscious consumption because we discover the fact that utility and value are greater.
-Meanwhile, we will start to extend the useful life of the things we have at home.
+We will start to extend the useful life of the things we have at home.
 The idea is to give a second life to all products instead of throwing them away.
 Imagination is our limit!

 This question is somewhat complicated, and at the same time easy to answer because it can generate controversy.
 Fast fashion is all about the rotation of our garments, which will only work in our wardrobe for a limited time.

-All this even though fashion has shown us that at some point everything comes back.
+But, fashion has shown us that at some point everything comes back.
 Sadly, this is a huge contributor to problems.

-Fast fashion encourages excessive consumption based on this premise: buy-use-throw away.
+Fast fashion encourages excessive consumption based on this premise: buy, use, throw away.

 Upcycling gives us the freedom to create a new fashion, seeking to definitively end the mass production of garments.
 Some statistics say that around 2,700 liters of water are used in a single shirt.
 Yes, only one!

-Besides, there’s also the fact that on average, we use only 20% of the clothes that we have in our closet.
+There’s also the fact that on average, we use only 20% of the clothes that we have in our closet.
 And boy is this true!
 These studies affirm that a person buys a garment and wears it between three and four times, and then puts it away or simply disposes of it.

-How do upcycling clothes help the environment?
+How does upcycling help the environment?